-The warranty of your system is very important.
-While most panels will last far longer than they are warranted, make sure that it clearly states how things will be handled should something go wrong.
+The warranty on your system is very important.
+While most panels will last far longer than they are warranted, make sure that they clearly state how things will be handled should something go wrong.
 The production of your system is another key point to understand.
 A system that looks good but doesn’t produce the energy you expect will be a costly problem.

 Transformer or Service Size Upgrades

 If your utility service is not sufficient for the solar array that is being planned, you may be required to add a transformer or a service upgrade.
 You should be made aware if that cost is included in the quote or if you will be expected to pay for it beyond your solar system.

 Solar systems are so sophisticated that both the solar company and you can monitor your system over the internet.
 But are you expected to pay for the internet connection, or does the solar company?
 Are there other costs associated with the monitoring?